2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 - 12.5 Gbps throughput

-This compact switch works well for small offices, individual departments, or as a desktop switch for connecting a workstation and NAS at 2.5G speeds without requiring rack space.
+Works well for small offices or as a desktop switch connecting a workstation and NAS at 2.5GbE without requiring rack space.

 Additional Options: